MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Hyper-V-virtual-machines.md

 ## Supported scenarios
 DPM can back up virtual machines running on Hyper-V host servers in the following scenarios:

--   **Virtual machines with local or direct storage**—Back up virtual machines hosted on Hyper-V host standalone servers that have local or directly attached storage.
+-   **Virtual machines with local or direct storage** - Back up virtual machines hosted on Hyper-V host standalone servers that have local or directly attached storage.
 For example a hard drive, a storage area network (SAN) device, or a network attached storage (NAS) device.
 The DPM protection agent must be installed on all hosts.

--   **Virtual machines in a cluster with CSV storage**—Back up virtual machines hosted on a Hyper-V cluster with Cluster Shared Volume (CSV) storage.
+-   **Virtual machines in a cluster with CSV storage** - Back up virtual machines hosted on a Hyper-V cluster with Cluster Shared Volume (CSV) storage.
 DPM 2012 SP1 introduced express full backup, parallel backups, and cluster query improvements for CSV backup.
 The DPM protection agent is installed on each cluster node.

--   **Virtual machines with SMB storage**—Back up virtual machines hosted on a Hyper-V standalone server or cluster with SMB 3.0 file server storage.
+-   **Virtual machines with SMB storage** - Back up virtual machines hosted on a Hyper-V standalone server or cluster with SMB 3.0 file server storage.
 SMB shares are supported on a standalone file server or on a file server cluster.
 If you're using an external SMB 3.0 file server the DPM protection agent should be installed on it.
 If the storage server is clustered, the agent should be installed on each cluster node.
 You'll need full-share and folder-level permissions for the machine$ account of the application server on the SMB share.

--   **[Back up virtual machines configured for live migration](#BKMK_Live)**—Live migration allows you to move virtual machines from one location to while providing uniterrupted access.
+-   **[Back up virtual machines configured for live migration](#BKMK_Live)** - Live migration allows you to move virtual machines from one location to while providing uniterrupted access.
 You can migrate virtual machines between two standalone servers, within a single cluster, or between standalone and cluster nodes.
 Multiple live migrations can run concurrently.
 You can also perform a live migration of virtual machine storage so that virtual machines can be moved to new storage locations while they continue to run.
 DPM can back up virtual machines that are configured for live migration.
 Read more.

--   **[Back up replica virtual machines](#BKMK_Replica)**—Back up replica virtual machines running on a secondary server (DPM 2012 R2 only)
+-   **[Back up replica virtual machines](#BKMK_Replica)** - Back up replica virtual machines running on a secondary server (DPM 2012 R2 only)

 Learn about supported DPM and Hyper-V versions in [What can DPM back up?](../get-started/What-can-DPM-back-up-.md) .